Turnkey vs labour-rate vs item-rate: which contract should you build on?

 How do I avoid contract disputes?

-Written contract naming scope, material brands/grades, milestone payment stages, timeline and warranty; payments tied to completed verified stages (never a big advance); and for labour/item-rate, agree the measurement method up front.
+Written contract naming scope, material brands/grades, milestone payment stages, timeline and defect-liability terms; payments tied to completed verified stages (never a big advance); and for labour/item-rate, agree the measurement method up front.
 A registered company (GST, CIN, UP-RERA) gives you an answerable party.